trevorpogue/algebraic-nnhw/README.md

 To address this need, recent years have seen many works for optimizing deep learning inference in hardware.
 Systolic arrays are an efficient class of hardware designs to use as a starting point for this application.
 However, after hardware-oriented deep learning model optimizations reach their limits, after the known parallelism for executing their compute patterns in hardware is exhausted, and after technology scaling slows to a halt, there is an accelerator wall that limits further improvement on the implementation side.

 In this thesis, we contribute to this field through an under-explored direction by presenting new efficient matrix multiplication algorithms and/or their systolic array hardware architectures that increase performance-per-area by reducing the workload at the algebraic level, and thus by computing the same result from a re-arranged compute pattern requiring fewer or cheaper operations to be performed in hardware.
 We evaluate our architectures in an end-to-end deep learning accelerator, demonstrating their ability to increase the performance-per-area of hardware accelerators beyond their normal theoretical limits.

+### Why Increase Performance Per MAC?
+The majority of the computational workload in deep learning models can commonly be mapped to matrix multiplication, which consists of a series of multiply-accumulate operations.
+For all deep learning accelerators, unless additional algebraic innovations are used, the throughput is ultimately limited by the maximum number of multiply-accumulate operations that can be performed per clock cycle.
+Due to this, deep learning accelerators contain a large number of MAC units, causing multipliers and MAC units to commonly be one of the hardware area-dominant resources in GEMM and deep learning accelerators, and an accelerator's throughput can be directly limited by how many multipliers its hardware budget can afford.
+For example, in FPGA implementations, the DSP units (which instantiate MAC units) can often run out before the LUT and register resources.

+As a result, surpassing this theoretical performance per multiplier limit should be a key area of interest for advancing the field of deep learning acceleration.
+However, this research direction has been under-explored.
+In this work, we continue in this under-explored direction by providing algebraic enhancements for matrix multiplication algorithms and their custom hardware implementations for the application of matrix multiplication and deep learning acceleration.

 ### Scope of Contributions
 The contributions in [1]-[4] are relevant for the following scope of applications: